AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-forms-tables.md

 >[!NOTE]
 >
->You can change the color theme for header and body rows by changing the values of LESS variables.
-For more information, see [Themes in [!DNL AEM Forms]](themes.md)
+>You can change the color theme for header and body rows by changing the values of [LESS variables](https://lesscss.org//).
+For more information, see [Themes in AEM Forms](/help/forms/using/themes.md).

 ## Add or delete a row dynamically {#add-or-delete-a-row-dynamically}